GiedriusS/TwitchNotifier/README.md

 | $6                               | (Only if online) Language                                       |
 | $7                               | (Only if online) Average FPS                                    |

+You don't have to reload twitchnotifier to use new configuration!
+Send SIGHUP to the TwitchNotifier process to make it reload the configuration.
+For example: `killall -s HUP twitchnotifier`.

 # Usage
 | Command                          | Explanation                                       |
 | -------------------------------- | ------------------------------------------------- |